Can you get equity release on a leasehold property?

 Getting equity release on a retirement flat

-Yes, it’s possible to get equity release on a retirement flat.
-However, the pool of lenders who offer this is small.
+Yes, it may be possible to get equity release on a retirement flat.
+However, the pool of providers who offer this is small.
 We don’t offer equity release on retirement flats or any other age restricted properties.

 How many years do you need left on your lease to get equity release?